AshBeast/project-7005/README.md

 ### Obtaining

-The code can be found in the `sources` directory of the provided ZIP file or cloned from GitHub:
+The code can be found in the `sources` directory

 ```bash
 git clone https://github.com/AshBeast/project-7005.git